 Artistic consultant Peter James

-Assistants Emmanuel Proulx, Justine Ricard
+Assistants at creation Emmanuel Proulx, Justine Ricard

 Production Stéphane Gladyszewski